Frequently Asked Questions

 Can my student use an older device?

 In most cases, the answer is “maybe.”
 Students need to verify that the device meets the minimum requirements.
-Click here to see the minimum requirements list.
+Review the Minimum Requirements list.

 Below are some questions that should also be considered: